platipodium/vinos/doc/odd/paper.md

 <!-- German authorities have just released a new maritime spatial plan implementing the need for 30% of protection areas demanded by the United Nations High Seas Treaty and aiming at up to 70 GW of offshore wind power generation by 2045.  -->
 The ABM is an adaptive model with the **objective** of increasing profits, subject to environmental, economic, and individual constraints.
-The **adaptation** is currently restricted to changing gear with shifting priorities for allocating fishing effort, and disribed by the VIABLE approach [@BenDor2019;@Scheffran2000].
+The **adaptation** is currently restricted to changing gear with shifting priorities for allocating fishing effort, and discribed by the VIABLE approach [@BenDor2019;@Scheffran2000].

 In the VIABLE approach, each boat carries a list of priorities that are subject to change based on the boats perception and evaluation of its activities.
 During each haul, the costs of that haul (wage and fuel)  are subtracted from the benefits (i.e. the price of the catch times the amount caught) in parallel for all gears available to a boat.
 The marginal value (gain or loss, in €, divided by XXXX) for each gear type and is multiplied by an adaptation rate determining the relative change in priorities.